appsmithorg/appsmith-docs/.github/drafts/16521/Code-scanner-Draft.md

 In this example, we will use the [Modal widget](https://docs.appsmith.com/reference/widgets/modal) to display the code response.

-* First, set the onCodeDetected event to open a New Modal, and choose to Create New.
+* Set the onCodeDetected event to open a New Modal, and choose to Create New.
 * This will open up a new modal; let's drag the [text widget](https://docs.appsmith.com/reference/widgets/text) into the modal.
 * In the property section, add the following code: